anly512/5300_project-group-25/README.md

 neighbourhoods.geojson - https://data.insideairbnb.com/united-states/dc/washington-dc/2023-12-18/visualisations/neighbourhoods.geojson

 all data file need to be downloaded by every member of the project and put into "./data/".

+# Zillow APi

+using zillow api by scrapeak.com to pull data sign up for a free account here: https://www.scrapeak.com/zillow-scraper/ documntation for api can be found: https://docs.scrapeak.com/zillow-scraper/endpoints/listing